 Section 6.04.
 No Direction by Certificate Holders .
 Except as expressly provided herein, the Certificate Holders shall have no right to direct the Owner Trustee in the management of the Trust.
-The Owner Trustee shall act, or refrain from acting, in accordance with this Agreement without instructions from the Certificate Holders; provided, however, that if there is a reasonable likelihood that such action shall adversely affect in any material respect the interests of any Certificate Holder, the Owner Trustee shall act at the direction of the Requisite Holders by an instrument or instruments in writing executed by the Requisite Holders; provided, further, that the Owner Trustee shall not be required to take or refrain from taking any action if the Owner Trustee shall reasonably determine that such action (i) is likely to result in liability on the part of the Owner Trustee for which adequate indemnity is not reasonably assured, (ii) is contrary to the terms hereof or of any document contemplated hereby to which the Owner Trustee is a party or by which it is bound, or (iii) is contrary to applicable law, and the Owner Trustee gives notice of its determination to the Certificate Holders.
+The Owner Trustee shall act, or refrain from acting, in accordance with this Agreement without instructions from the Certificate Holders; provided, however, that if there is a reasonable likelihood that such action shall adversely affect in any material respect the interests of any Finance Party or Certificate Holder, the Owner Trustee shall act at the direction of the Requisite Instrument Certificate Holders by an instrument or instruments in writing executed by the Requisite Instrument Certificate Holders; provided, further, that the Owner Trustee shall not be required to take or refrain from taking any action if the Owner Trustee shall reasonably determine that such action (i) is likely to result in liability on the part of the Owner Trustee for which adequate indemnity is not reasonably assured, (ii) is contrary to the terms hereof or of any document contemplated hereby to which the Owner Trustee is a party or by which it is bound, or (iii) is contrary to applicable law, and the Owner Trustee gives notice of its determination to the Agent and the Certificate Holders.

 Section 6.05.
-Direction by Requisite Owner Trustee shall act, or refrain from acting, in accordance with this Agreement and upon instructions, by an instrument or instruments in writing executed by the Requisite Holders; provided that the Owner Trustee shall not be required to take or refrain from taking any action if the Owner Trustee shall reasonably determine that such action (i) is likely to result in liability on the part of the Owner Trustee for which adequate indemnity is not reasonably assured, (ii) is contrary to the terms hereof or of any document contemplated hereby to which the Owner Trustee is a party or by which it is bound, or (iii) is contrary to applicable law, and the Owner Trustee gives notice of its determination to the Requisite
+Direction by Requisite Instrument Holders.
+So long as no Event of Default under the Facility Agreement has occurred and is continuing, the Certificate Holders .
+The Owner Trustee shall act, or refrain from acting, in accordance with this Agreement and upon instructions, by an instrument or instruments in writing executed by the Requisite Instrument Certificate Holders; provided that the Owner Trustee shall not be required to take or refrain from taking any action if the Owner Trustee shall reasonably determine that such action (i) is likely to result in liability on the part of the Owner Trustee for which adequate indemnity is not reasonably assured, (ii) is contrary to the terms hereof or of any document contemplated hereby to which the Owner Trustee is a party or by which it is bound, or (iii) is contrary to applicable law, and the Owner Trustee gives notice of its determination to the Requisite Instrument Holders.
+If an Event of Default under the Facility Agreement has occurred and is continuing, the Owner Trustee shall act, or refrain from acting, in accordance with this Agreement and upon instructions, by an instrument or instruments in writing, executed solely by or on behalf of the Agent acting on behalf of the Lenders in accordance with the terms of the Facility Agreement.
+Certificate Holders.

 Section 6.06.
 Limitation on Actions of Certificate Holders .
 Except as otherwise required by applicable law, no Certificate Holder shall have any right to bring an action in the right of the Trust except in accordance with Section 3816 of the Delaware Business Trust Act.
 A Certificate Holder=s right to bring a derivative action is subject to the requirement that the Requisite Certificate Holders join in the bringing of such derivative action.